5jt/dyalog-cookbook/manuscript/14_Services.md

 328
       ≡more
 1
       #.APLTreeUtils.dmb more
 SERVICE_NAME: MyAppService TYPE : 10 WIN32_OWN_PROCESS STATE : 4 RUNNING (STOPPABLE, PAUSABLE, ACCEPTS_SHUTDOWN) WIN32_EXIT_CODE : 0 (0x0) SERVICE_EXIT_CODE
        : 0 (0x0) CHECKPOINT
 ~~~

 Note that we have removed multiple blanks here in order to increase readability.
 The reason is that the result carries plenty of them.

-This test simply starts, pauses, continues and finally stops the Service.
+This test starts, pauses, continues and finally stops the Service after having processed some files:

 ~~~
 ∇ R←Test_02(stopFlag batchFlag);⎕TRAP;rc;more;noOfCSVs;success;oldTotal;newTotal;A;F